stuartcryan/rapid-browser-tabs-for-alfred/README.md

 * Version 1.1 - Bugfix and Feature Release
 	* Fix - Tab icon for Safari did not display
-	* Feature - Add "ctrl" key modified to force reload tab on opening
+	* Feature - Add "ctrl" key modifier to force reload tab on opening
 	* Feature - Provide feedback on settings initialisation and sync
 	* Feature - Enable favourite searching by URL
 * Version 1.0 - Initial Release of Rapid Browser Tabs for Alfred